Skip to main content

 What you get

-You get daily shadow invoicing, automated discrepancy detection and stronger validation of energy settlement outcomes.
+You get daily or monthly shadow settlement, automated discrepancy detection and validated settlement outcomes tied to your actual performance.

 Market Availability